 Everything You Need to Know About Meibomian Gland Dysfunction

-Patients from throughout the Richmond Hill area suffering from Meibomian Gland Dysfunction.
-If you suffer from any of these symptoms or think you might have MGD, contact the Richmond Hill Optometric Clinic Dry Eye Center.
+Patients in the Richmond Hill area suffering from meibomian gland dysfunction: if you suffer from any of these symptoms or think you might have MGD, contact the Richmond Hill Optometric Clinic Dry Eye Center.
 Dr. Radhika Chawla can help you with the long-term relief you need.

 What is Meibomian Gland Dysfunction?

-Meibomian Gland Dysfunction occurs when the meibomian glands fail to provide enough meibum.
-This can be triggered by various factors and causes the tear film to evaporate at a quicker rate, leading the eyes to feel dry and uncomfortable.
+Meibomian gland dysfunction occurs when the meibomian glands fail to provide enough meibum.
+Various factors can trigger this and cause the tear film to evaporate at a quicker rate, leading the eyes to feel dry and uncomfortable.

 What Are the Symptoms of Meibomian Gland Dysfunction?